matthewleon/purescript-dataview-serialization/README.md

 # purescript-dataview-serialization

 Minimalist binary parsing for PureScript.
+See `test/Main.purs` for examples.